 Presepi, the Nativity Scenes

 There are several Nativity scenes exhibited throughout the city during the Christmas period.
-It is possible that for 2021 some will be set up across the city in their usual locations but they are not being given any publicity this year if they will be set up.... or they might not be set up at all.
-Impossible to know yet (as of this update in November 2021).
+It is possible that for 2021 some will be set up across the city in their usual locations but they are not being given any publicity this year if they will be set up.
+The official program does not mention them at all.

 There are various temporary exhibitions organized during this period of the year, particularly within the large Santa Maria della Scala Museum complex.
-This year, there currently is only one dedicated to the photographs of Carlo Vigni called "The Dust Industry".
+This year, there currently is one dedicated to the photographs of Carlo Vigni called "The Dust Industry" and several other temporary ones.
+You can find the list on the program linked above.

 Events for children

-Just make note that over the past year, with the either complete closure of some museums and stop to events, as they have restarted this fall 2021, most have been concentrated on the weekends.
+Also make note that over the past year, with the either complete closure of some museums and stop to events, many have reopened and planned openings on the weekends.
 So if you're at all able to plan ahead, plan to be in town on a weekend and it's likely you will find more things happening (including markets and street fairs).

 If you wish to visit the Siena with a guide, you can always check out the many guided tours and activities offered through Viator here (affiliate link).